 - Choose your hook

-- The prologue as an option
+- The prologue is an option

-How to Start a Novel
+How to Start a Novel: Step-by-Step Guide

 1. Plotting and Planning

+Finding the right writing tool can make all the difference in starting your novel journey smoothly.
 If you want some help figuring out an outline and organizing your novel-related notes, there are novel writing software that can be of great assistance.
-Squibler offers a simple yet comprehensive setup that makes planning and writing your novel as efficient and easy as possible.

 It offers you a place to create, store, and organize notes.
 It keeps them close and accessible but out of the way of your main writing.
 This will save you a lot of time and effort as it eliminates a lot of shuffling and document switching that would have to happen otherwise.